citp/privacy-policy-historical/t/th/the/theeventscalendar.com.md

 ## Service Providers

 We may employ third party companies and individuals to facilitate our Service, to provide the Service on our behalf, to perform related services and/or to assist us in analyzing how our Service is used.
+For example, we share cookies with trusted third parties, in order to supply our Help Desk Support.
 These third parties have access to your Personal Information only to perform specific tasks on our behalf and are obligated not to disclose or use your information for any other purpose.

 ## Communications